 You may not always recognise the person who attacked you, but if you are able to identify them, then you can attempt to claim compensation from them.
 They will be liable to pay this compensation unless they do not have enough assets to cover the cost.
 If your attacker was acting in the course of their employment when they attacked you, then you might be able to seek compensation payment from their employer.

 Victims of rape may be harmed as much by the psychological damage caused by the attack as the physical damage, which leads to rape compensation being awarded.
-Bodily injuries disappear after time, but psychological scars can remain for much longer, sometimes for life.
-This is often taken into accounts when how much rape compensation for rape victim payments are calculated.
+Bodily injuries disappear after a time, but psychological scars can remain for much longer, sometimes for life.
+This is often taken into accounts when how much compensation for rape victim payments are calculated.

 One of the psychological conditions which may appear following a rape includes post-traumatic stress disorder (PTSD).
 Symptoms of PTSD include depression, flashbacks, feelings of fear, mood swings and feelings of helplessness.
+Any of these could result in the receipt of rape victim compensation.

 Other psychological conditions include low self-esteem, eating disorders, sexual disorders, self-hate, shame and dissociation.
 Rape Victims may even find that they are rejected or blamed by members of the public.
 Lack of trust that results from an attack may mean that you have problems making and maintaining meaningful relationships in the future.
 You may struggle to return to work due to depression or lack of sleep which is part of the wider psychological problem resulting from the rape.